Dennis Mangers

 Dennis Mangers (born October 13, 1940, in Inglewood, California) is an American Democratic politician from California.

 Life

 Mangers was a member of the California State Assembly for the 73rd district from Orange County from 1974 to 1980.
 He ultimately lost re-election to Nolan Frizzelle.
 After leaving elected office, Mangers worked as a lobbyist.

-Mangers is married to Michael Sestak and has two children.
+Mangers is married to Michael Sestak and has two children from his previous relationship with Linda Axenty.